 Long time residents recall this as the home of the Pelletier’s or Dooley’s.
 We know for sure that in 1961 the residents included Richard Pelletier, his mother Mrs Hector Dooley, and Hector Dooley.

 Marty LaHaise recalls two sons, Richard, and a younger one known as “Sonny”.
-So apparently Mr Pelletier had died and Mrs Pelletier remarried.
-We don’t know if the Pelletier family ever lived there before the death of Mr Pelletier, or whether they came to live there after the marriage to Hector Dooley.
+So apparently Mr Pelletier had died, or they divorced, or other, and Mrs Pelletier remarried.
+We don’t know if the Pelletier family ever lived there before the remarriage, or whether they came to live there after the marriage to Hector Dooley.

 In May, 1961 there was great excitement in Britannia as five bullets were fired through the front window of 85 Humber St late one night, apparently as a warning, or perhaps even attempt on the life of Richard Pelletier.